 The second way is a shortcut, for which you need a guide.
 There are many ‘bedouin’ guides waiting for you once you reach the treasury (They’re technically not Bedouins since the ‘bedouins’ living at Petra are actually Bedul gypsies).
 I highly recommend it, as not only it will save you time, but also enable you to reach the not so touristy route of Petra from the High Place of Sacrifice.

 Many maps of Petra don’t show more than the typical tourist route.
 But if you decide to explore more of Petra and go down from the High Place of Sacrifice, you’ll have the best time.

-There were barely any tourists there (I met like 5 in 4 hours), you can go inside many structures, drink some tea with the locals and play with their kittens.
+There were barely any tourists there (I met like 5 in 4 hours), you can go inside many structures, drink some tea with the local women and play with their kittens.
 The rocks in that area had way more colorful than anywhere else in Petra.